Nailz71/Rampage-Mod/README.md

-RAMPAGE coop Mod for 1-8 Players.
+RAMPAGE coop Mod for 1-8 Players (Public Release V1.0)
-Public Release V1.0

 Install Instructions:
 Install the Mod in the usual way ie. type game mpmod (more detail at end of file).

 Play Instructions: